TrystanLea/blog/pages/en/monitoring.md

 That all came out higher than I was expecting.
 To make this more replicable it would be good bring these costs down.<br>Here are a few initial options for reducing this cost, with currently available hardware (but still meeting all the main monitoring goals):

 - I've started here with 7x EmonTH temperature and humidity nodes but Im not sure how many are really needed to reach a sufficiently accurate mean internal temperature reading.
 A quick look suggests we could get mostly the same readings with 3-4 units.
 If three is sufficient this would save £150.24
 - There are a number of MBUS heat meters that are a bit cheaper than the one that I have installed.
 The [Sontex Superstatic 749](https://sontex.stockshed.com/superstatic-749) is ~£204, saving £69.00, or alternatively the [Qalcosonic E3](https://stockshed.com/collections/axioma-qalcosonic-e3-energy-meters-uk-distributor-stockist/products/1-2-bsp-axioma-qalcosonic-e3-heat-cooling-energy-meter-qp-1-5-m3-hr) is £179.10 (inc VAT), which would save £94.50.
 Both have MBUS capability.
-Im currently looking into the Qalcosonic E3 thanks to Richard at [YouGenerate](https://www.yougenerate.co.uk/).
+Im currently looking into the Qalcosonic E3 thanks to Richard Boyd at [YouGenerate](https://www.yougenerate.co.uk/).
 - Use the CT from the EmonTx for heat pump electric monitoring instead of SDM120, saving £42 + £4.
 I've used the SDM120 here as I wanted to ensure that I had Measuring Instruments Directive (MID) metering on both the electricity supply and heat output from the heat pump but it is duplication of monitoring provided by the EmonTx CT.
 - The CT on the lighting circuit was just an addition for interest and not necessarily needed for the monitoring goals, saving £9.60
 - **Total cost: £522** (of which £343 of OpenEnergyMonitor monitoring and £179 for the heat meter).